billy-j860/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12.
 Create a script that creates a directory called my_dir with permissions 751 in the working directory Task 13.
 Write a script that changes the group owner to school for the file hello The file hello will be in the working directory
+Task 14.
+Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
 Task 16.Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume The file hello will be in the working directory